 It is unclear exactly what causes spina bifida.
 Scientists say it is most likely due to a combination of inherited, or genetic, environmental and nutritional factors.

 Folic acid: Spina bifida is more likely if a mother does not have enough folic acid during the pregnancy, although the reason is unclear.
 All women of reproductive age should make sure their folic acid intake is adequate.
-Since the introduction of folic acid recommendations in the U.S. in 1992, the number of births involving neural tube defects has fallen.
+Since the introduction of

 Plant proteins, iron, magnesium, and niacin: A low intake of these nutrients before conception may be associated with an increased risk of neural tube defects by two to five times.